 Dear MUN Directors, Advisors, Delegates,

-On our website you will find all the necessary information concerning the upcoming session including the Agenda, preparation materials, as well as registration details.
-We urge you to take advantage of the first registration period, ending on June the 28th.
+The DSTMUN website (www.dstmun.com) provides you with all necessary details concerning registration, procedure, and agenda.
+We urge you to take advantage of the first registration period, ending on June 27th.